Sutton House (Manhattan): Critical reception

+The interior design magazine featured a model apartment of Sutton House in its August 1956 edition.

-In 1998, Sutton House was picked as one of "New York's Top Ten Residences" by The Cooperator magazine, alongside 1185 Park Avenue, 300 East 74th Street, The Ardsley, The Boulevard, Castle Village, The Chateau, Hudson Tower Condomunium, Kensington Lofts, and The Oxford.
+In 1998, Sutton House was picked as one of "New York's Top Ten Residences" by The Cooperator magazine, alongside 1185 Park Avenue, 300 East 74th Street, The Ardsley, The Boulevard, Castle Village, The Chateau, Hudson Tower Condominium, Kensington Lofts, and The Oxford.
 Sutton House was hailed for its three rooftop decks with views of the East River, its glass-enclosed lobby designed with marble floors and wood paneling, overlooking the gardens in front of the building and the courtyard in the center of the complex.
 Its glass-enclosed walkway from the lobby to the center building, behind the courtyard, was also praised, as well as its health club, on-site garage, basement storage, package room and a 24-hour doorman and concierge.
 The building was also praised for having apartments featuring European kitchens, hardwood floors, washers and dryers, marble bathrooms and lots of closets, also for many units with balconies or terraces with East River views.

 In 1998, the reserve fund was over $1 million with a long-term resident and board member saying maintenance costs were kept low by not doing everything at once.